 Kossinna is a small town between Kadawatha and Ganemulla in Gampaha District.
-An Ambalama is a place constructed for pilgrims, traders and travelers to rest or spend the night in the ancient Sri Lanka.
+An Ambalama is a place constructed for pilgrims, traders and travellers to rest or spend the night in ancient Sri Lanka.
 They were built by kings, regional rulers and nobles as a service to the common man.

-Kossinna Ambalama is a brick and mortar structure with six brick pillars holding the roof.
-The pillars are plain and carries no artwork.
-A half height wall is built around the building with an opening for the entrance at the front.
-The roof is tiled with semi cylindrical Sinhala Ulu clay tiles.
+Kossinna Ambalama is a brick-and-mortar structure with six brick pillars holding the roof.
+The pillars are plain and carry no artwork.
+A half-height wall is built around the building with an opening for the entrance at the front.
+The roof is tiled with semi-cylindrical Sinhala Ulu clay tiles.

 Photo Source : Central Cultural Fund – Gampaha